thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

 It's also worth noting that ``queue.put()`` can also block, but since the queue doesn't have a max size set, it's effectively non-blocking.

+So what do we do about it?
+Actually, not a lot is needed to avoid this problem.
-Actually, the fact that ``put()`` doesn't need to block makes this class a potentially viable option!
-The only problem we have here is shutting down the worker thread.
-We can mitigate this by doing the same thing in the previous `ThreadPoolExecutor example <pass-executor-to-asyncio_>`_, which is to construct our image processor before starting the event loop:
+Because ``worker.submit()`` doesn't need to be changed, the only problem we have is shutting down the worker thread.
+To fix that, we just need to do the same thing in the previous `ThreadPoolExecutor example <pass-executor-to-asyncio_>`_, which is to construct our image processor before starting the event loop:

 .. code-block:: python